isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/c-virtual-dir/c-map-rpt-port-vdir-7.md

 ---
 description: Steps to map the Report Portal to a virtual directory (IIS 7.0 or higher).
-seo-description: Steps to map the Report Portal to a virtual directory (IIS 7.0 or higher).
-seo-title: Mapping Report Portal to a Virtual Directory (IIS 7.0 or higher)
 solution: Analytics
 title: Mapping Report Portal to a Virtual Directory (IIS 7.0 or higher)
 topic: Data workbench